This post may contain affiliate links. You can view our affiliate disclosure here.

 Projectors and screens will undoubtedly bump the cost of a simulator well over $1000, so we won’t even consider them in this guide.

-The question is: do you want to spend a bit more for these items, or are you content with just having simulator software and using foam, plastic, or no balls at all?
+The question is: do you want to spend a bit more for these items, or are you content with just having simulator software and using foam balls, plastic balls, no balls, or hitting balls at the driving range?

-You’ll have to determine how important it is for you to be able to take real golf shots with real balls.
-This is obviously more realistic and will be better for your game improvement.
+You’ll have to determine how important it is for you to be able to practice without going to the range.
+Plus, if you can use real balls, it will obviously more realistic and better for your game improvement.

 4. Software